 I served as Acting Department Chair from July 2007 to June 2008 and became full-time chair on January 1, 2012.
-For many years, I hae served as a member of the Provost's Sustainability Council and the Administration, Finance and Outreach (AFO) Committee of that Council.
+For many years, I have served as a member of the Provost's Sustainability Council and the Administration, Finance and Outreach (AFO) Committee of that Council.
 In fall 2010, the Provost named me to the University-Wide Committee on Socially Responsible Investing.
 In fall 2012, I became the chair of the AFO committee.
 We have accomplished a good deal at Louisville and we have committed to carbon neutrality by 2050.

 Wofford College President Nayef H. Samhat and I wrote Democratizing Global Politics; Discourse Norms, International Regimes, and Political Community, which was published by SUNY Press in March 2004.
 A fairly complete list of my other academic publications -- mostly about international security topics, global environmental politics, and/or political communication -- can be found here.

 Decades ago, I was a Fellow at Stanford's Center for International Security and Cooperation (1987-88) and at Chicago's Program on International Political Economy and Security (1988-89).
 I also taught as a visiting faculty member at Northwestern for two years before arriving at Louisville.
-I also spent a sabbatical at Harvard's Belfer Center for Science and International Security (2005).
+Years later, I spent a sabbatical at Harvard's Belfer Center for Science and International Security (2005).

 This personal blog began in September 2003.
 In June 2005, I began posting regularly at the international relations group blog, Duck of Minerva, though my output has slowed in recent years.
 In August 2009, I started writing occasional blog posts on Climate Politics: IR and the Environment for e-International Relations (e-IR).

 I love baseball and have been a member of the Society for American Baseball Research (SABR) since 1997.
 Primarily, I am a consumer, not a producer, of baseball research.
 I root (seemingly without much hope or purpose) for the Kansas City Royals and compete in a couple of fantasy baseball leagues.
 One is the Hardy House League, which some friends invited me to join in 1989 while I was living in Chicago.
 After a long drought, my team won the 2010 championship.
 The second is the 24 team Original Bitnet Fantasy League Baseball," which I joined in 1991 and last won in the second half season of 2008.
 My team made the playoffs in the second half of 2014.

 I also enjoy watching University of Kansas basketball, reading "hard boiled" detective fiction, listening to Americana music, viewing movies and playing Texas Hold'em poker.
 I occasionally blog about these interests.
 More likely, you'll find me "micro-blogging" on one of my two Twitter accounts (professional and personal).